theDeveloper574/Todo-Task/README.md

 Add a New Task:
 Type the task you want to add into the input field.
-Press Enter or click the "Pen" button.
+Press Enter or click the "Pen" button in the bottom.

 Mark a Task as Completed: